-Researchers noted that men who received 500 mg of HCA had significantly lower levels of insulin.
+Results.
+Men who received 500 mg of HCA had significantly lower levels of insulin.
 HCA also increased the formation of glycogen, the storage form of carbohydrates in the muscles.

 Note.
 This study plus the 2007 rat study below, appear to lend believability to claims that Garcinia cambogia helps insulin resistance, and hence type II diabetes.
 This may be one of the reasons why Garcinia cambogia might be found in diabetes supplements such as Diab-X which I reviewed previously.

 Study.
 Does Glycine max leaves or Garcinia Cambogia promote weight-loss or lower plasma cholesterol in overweight individuals: a randomized control trial .
 The study lasted 10 weeks and involved 68 overweight men and women who were broken into groups:

 - Garcinia cambogia extract (2 grams per day)

 - Glycine max leaf extract (soybean) 2 grams per day

 Results: There were no significant differences between the groups in body weight or cholesterol levels.